 This leads me to my next rant.
 Buy a used car!
 A new car is not worth the money.
 You can get a HUGE discount for buying a car with a few miles on it.
 We bought a car with around 35,000 miles and this saved us around $16,000.
 The car felt like it was brand new and still had that new car smell!

 10. Sell clutter for extra money

 I sell my clothing on a website called Poshmark.
 The fact that people buy old shoes really surprised me, but this is actually a hot seller!
 You can also check sites such as declutter and Letgo as well as local Facebook mom-to-mom and garage sale sites.

 Suggested Reading: Best Frugal Living Tips to Try This Year

 It is so much cheaper to drink tap water!
 If you do not like the taste of tap water (like me) use a filter such as Britta.
 The Brita 10060258362050 Large 10 Cup Everyday Water Pitcher with Filter – BPA Free – White works great!

 Gym memberships are so pricey.
 You can save $50-$100 per month.
 There are so many workout ideas that you can do that are free or frugal.
 Also, find low-cost “no-frills” gyms such as planet fitness.
 They offer memberships for $10 per month and my husband and I have been very happy with them!

-Keep on reading for even more ideas to be more frugal…
+Keep on reading for more frugality tips:

 13. Make household items